liferay/liferay-docs/develop/tutorials/articles/audience-targeting/creating-new-audience-targeting-rule-types.markdown

 [fork and clone](https://help.github.com/articles/fork-a-repo/) the project to your local machine.

-Once you've completed this, simply copy the project into the SDK's `portlets` directory.
+Once you've completed this, create the `apps` folder in the SDK's root directory.
+Then, simply copy the project into the new `apps` directory.
 The SDK now treats the Audience Targeting project like a plugin, and you can take full advantage of the SDK's developer environment.
 This tutorial relies on the SDK's developer tools, so make sure you've configured your project correctly before beginning the tutorial.

 +$$$